-The company has two main data processing centres in Madrid, to facilitate availability of information systems in the event of any contingency.
-Only authorised staff is able to access those facilities, all accesses are registered, and they are subsequently inspected to check for any possible anomalies.
+The company has two main Data Processing Centres (DPC) in Madrid, to facilitate availability of information systems in the event of any contingency.
+Only authorised staff are able to access these facilities, all accesses are registered, and they are subsequently inspected to check for any possible anomalies.

-Communications with these systems include systems such as Firewall, IPS (Intrusion Prevention System) and antivirus to internally reinforce control against threats.
+Communications with these systems include systems such as Firewall, IPS (Intrusion Prevention System) and antivirus (signature and behaviour based) to internally reinforce control against threats.